rserota/wad/README.md

 var tuna;
 Wad.prototype.constructExternalFx = function(arg, context){
     this.tuna   = new Tuna(context);
     this.chorus = arg.chorus
 }

 Wad.prototype.setUpExternalFxOnPlay = function(arg, context){
     var chorus = new tuna.Chorus({
-        rate: arg.chorus.rate || this.chorus.rate,
+        rate     : arg.chorus.rate     || this.chorus.rate,
-        feedback: arg.chorus.feedback || this.chorus.feedback,
+        feedback : arg.chorus.feedback || this.chorus.feedback,
-        delay: arg.chorus.delay || this.chorus.delay,
+        delay    : arg.chorus.delay    || this.chorus.delay,
-        bypass: arg.chorus.bypass || this.chorus.bypass
+        bypass   : arg.chorus.bypass   || this.chorus.bypass
     });
-    chorus.input.connect = chorus.connect.bind(chorus)//we do this dance because tuna exposes its input differently. that.nodes.push(chorus.input)//you would generally want to do this at the end unless you are working with something that does not modulate the sound (i.e, a visualizer)
+    chorus.input.connect = chorus.connect.bind(chorus) // we do this dance because tuna exposes its input differently. that.nodes.push(chorus.input) // you would generally want to do this at the end unless you are working with something that does not modulate the sound (i.e, a visualizer)
 }
 </code></pre>